 And it is part of your mortal experience that you do have weaknesses.

-God wants to help us to eventually turn all of our weaknesses into strengths,1 but He knows that this is long-term goal.
+God wants to help us to eventually turn all of our weaknesses into strengths,1 but He knows that this is a long-term goal.
 He wants us tobecome perfect,2 and if we stay on the path of discipleship, one day we will.
 It’s OK that you’re not quite there yet.
 Keep working on it,but stop punishing yourself.

 Dear sisters, many of you are endlessly compassionate and patient with the weaknesses of others.
 Please remember also to becompassionate and patient with yourself.